 “This is, indeed, perfect!
 Merci, merci, merci beaucoup!”
 Charlotte Walker

 “Thank you darlin for sending the order!
 You are amazing and on it as always!”
-Angel Strawbridge, France
+Angela Strawbridge, Escape To The Chateau, France

 The EC and the Channel Tunnel notwithstanding, the twenty-first century finds France and Britain still viewing each other suspiciously across the same twenty-five mile ditch, their centuries-old legacy of political rivalry and mutual opprobrium more or less intact.
 It does not help that the English insist on addressing their Gallic neighbours in GCSE French – a language unknown in France – and that the French themselves remain doggedly monoglot.
 However, one curious side-effect of this long-standing trans-Channel information gap is that each side secretly suspects the other of having a superior grasp of the universe, indeed of probably having a better time generally.